-- Overview: Provides a bird's-eye view of your global network infrastructure.
-If you're new to Insights, quickly get started with Journey, which also provides you with updates and new features in the platform. - o Topology: Visualize interconnectivity of switches in Nexus Dashboard Insights and their connected components, such as devices and endpoints. - Manage: Provides a deeper look into your network infrastructure and its operations. - Sites: Sites are on-premises network regions that consist of a group of switches and other networking devices that provide connectivity for your applications and endpoints. - Inventory: Displays information about your switches and controllers. - o Rules: Enables you to manage your site's anomalies and advisories configuration. - Software Management: Allows you to easily manage the software running on all your devices from a single place, install updates, and perform pre and post-update analysis. - Analyze: Allows you to go back in time and let analytics help you understand historical network patterns. - Anomalies: Allows you to proactively detect different types of anomalies across the network, analyze the anomalies, and identify remediation methods. - Advisories: Provides recommendations to keep your network under support and running in optimal conditions. - Analysis Hub: Enables you to analyze and troubleshoot your network with advanced analytics tools optimized for you to gain valuable insights into the performance and health of your network. - o Sustainability: Explore your site's energy usage, cost, and emissions. - o Conformance: Keep track of your hardware and software life cycles. - o Compliance: Monitor your fabric's compliance with custom anomaly rules. - o Connectivity Analysis: Analyze flows from one endpoint to another. - Delta Analysis: Compare configurations and differences in your sites between two points in time. - o Pre-Change Analysis: View the potential impact of configuration changes. - Log Collector: Collect and analyze logs from you devices - o Policy CAM: Monitor your network's policies. - o Traffic Analytics: Monitor your network's latency, congestion, and drops. - Bug Scan: Learn more about active and potential bugs affecting your network. - · Admin:
+- Overview: Provides basic information about your fabric and Nexus Dashboard Insights. - Global View: Provides a bird's-eye view of your global network infrastructure. - Journey: Getting Started: Helps you to set up your fabrics in Nexus Dashboard Insights and provides an overview of some of the key features.
+The What's New tab provides you with information about updates and new features in the platform. - Topology: Visualizes interconnectivity of the switches in Nexus Dashboard Insights and their connected components, such as devices and endpoints. - Custom Dashboards: Enables you to create dashboards to which you can pin pages that you use frequently.
+These pages appear as widgets in the dashboard, which you can click to go to those pages easily. - Manage: Provides a deeper look into your network infrastructure and its operations. - Fabrics: Fabrics are on-premises network regions that consist of a group of switches and other networking devices that provide connectivity for your applications and endpoints. - Inventory: Displays information about your switches and controllers. - Rules: Enables you to manage your fabric's anomalies and advisories configuration. - Software Management: Allows you to easily manage the software running on all your devices from a single place, install updates, and perform pre and post-update analysis. - Analyze: Allows you to go back in time and let analytics help you understand historical network patterns. - Anomalies: Allows you to proactively detect different types of anomalies across the network, analyze the anomalies, and identify remediation methods. - Advisories: Provides recommendations to keep your network under support and running in optimal conditions. - Analysis Hub: Enables you to analyze and troubleshoot your network with advanced analytics tools optimized for you to gain valuable insights into the performance and health of your network. - Sustainability: Explore your fabric's energy usage, cost, and emissions. - Conformance: Keep track of your hardware and software life cycles. - Compliance: Monitor your fabric's compliance with custom anomaly rules. - Connectivity Analysis: Analyze flows from one endpoint to another. - Delta Analysis: Compare configurations and differences in your fabrics between two points in time. - Pre-Change Analysis: View the potential impact of configuration changes. - Log Collector: Collect and analyze logs from you devices

-- Integrations: Allows you to add integrations such as AppDynamics, vCenter, DNS, and Nexus Dashboard Orchestrator. - Configuration Import/Export: Enables you to import and export the configurations in Nexus Dashboard Insights.
+- Policy CAM: Monitor your network's policies. - o Traffic Analytics: Monitor your network's latency, congestion, and drops. - Bug Scan: Learn more about active and potential bugs affecting your network. - Admin: - Integrations: Allows you to add integrations such as AppDynamics, vCenter, DNS, and Nexus Dashboard Orchestrator. - Configuration Import/Export: Enables you to import and export the configurations in Nexus Dashboard Insights.